IoL Diploma: Distance Course

 The workload is expected to be about 8 hours for modules 1-4 and about 10-12 for modules 5-8.

 New modules begin on average every five weeks.
-The first module begins in late January; the second at the end of February, module 3 in April, and so on.
+The first module begins at the beginning of February; the second at the beginning of March, module 3 in April, and so on.
 After the eighth module, three sets of mock exam papers will be looked at in November and December.

 This is the overall plan; nonetheless, the distance format offers a certain flexibility, and we are usually able to adapt if participants' other commitments oblige them to work at a different rhythm.